Skip to content

 Yes — the City of Lubbock Building Inspection Department and surrounding municipalities (Wolfforth, Shallowater, Idalou) all require residential roofing permits for tear-off and reroof projects.
 Lubbock County jurisdictions all require permits as well.
 Your contractor pulls the permit; verify it's been issued before crews start.

-What roof material is best for Lubbock?
+Which roof material works for Lubbock?

 For most homeowners: a Class 4 impact-rated, UV-stabilized architectural asphalt shingle with a 110+ mph wind rating, six-nail install pattern, and balanced attic ventilation.
 Standing-seam metal handles High Plains hail, sustained wind, and high-UV exposure better than asphalt and is the longer-lifecycle choice for stay-forever owners.